 \section{Discussion}

-In this work we show that a dual gauge theory formulation of elasticity simplifies the analysis of defect dynamics.
+In this paper we show that a dual gauge theory formulation of elasticity simplifies the analysis of defect dynamics.
 Using this simplification, we extend existent results focused on edge dislocations.
 We construct solutions to the equations of tensor gauge theory, dual to Cauchy’s isotropic elasticity in a gauge, that is analogous to the Lorenz gauge in electrodynamics, for an arbitrarily moving dislocation.
 We use this to determine elastic stresses and strains due to the moving defect.
-We discus separately two physical scenarios, when non-topological defects are absent and when they are present.
+We discuss separately two physical scenarios, when non-topological defects have a fixed number and when they are fluctuating.
 The former case corresponds to dislocations obeying the glide constraint, which in the static limit has been studied.
 We generalize this result to account for vacancies and interstitials.
 This leads to a new constraint that both topological and non-topological defects must satisfy, that we formulate as a relationship between gauge potentials.
-We interpret this result as a physical mechanism that forces that dislocations to excite non-topological defects if they move perpendicularly to their Burgers vector.
+We interpret this result as a physical mechanism that forces dislocations to excite non-topological defects if they move perpendicularly to their Burgers vector.
 Finally, we use the duality to extend the formula of Peach and Koehler for the interactions between dislocations.
 We give an analytic formula that describes the dynamical Peach-Koehler force for two dislocations with different Burgers vectors or charges for the case ofa fixed number of non-topological defects.

 The motion of defects in crystal lattices is essential to our understanding of material strength and plasticity.
-Nevertheless, despite much effort dedicated to the subject, solving the defect dynamics in conventional formulation of elasticity has led only to partial results.
-On top of that isotropic Cauchy’s elasticity describes only the most basic crystalline solid.
+Nevertheless, despite much effort dedicated to the subject, solving the defect dynamics in a conventional formulation of elasticity has led only to partial results.
+On top of that, isotropic Cauchy elasticity describes only the most basic crystalline solid.
 This renders those results unfeasible to be generalized to more complicated systems involving anisotropy, rotational degrees of freedom or incommensurate lattices.
-On the other hand, the simplicity of our approach allows one to extend results presented here to ask more detailed questions in crystals, such as radiation or problems related to fast-moving dislocations as well as understand defect dynamics in more general theories of elasticity that can be formulated in the language of gauge theories.
+On the other hand, the simplicity of our approach allows one to extend results presented here to ask more detailed questions on crystals, such as radiation or problems related to fast-moving dislocations as well as understand defect dynamics in more general theories of elasticity that can be formulated in the language of gauge theories.